-The high water content favors the rapid growth of microorganisms by altering its organoleptic characteristics and reduces milk shelf life.
-Adeyeye (2017) founds in wagashi sold in Ibadan(Nigeria) moisture value ranging from 46.26%±1.41 to 51.24%±1.61.
-For Dossou et al. (2022), the evaluation of water and dry matter content is a fundamental aspect of compositional analysis in the study of wagashi, a traditional cheese product with deep roots in West African culinary practices.
-Wagashi's distinctive characteristics, shaped by variations in processing methodologies and regional predilections, underscore the necessity of comprehending its fundamental components.
-Water content in cheese affects texture, shelf life, and sensory attributes.
-Dry matter, including proteins, fats, carbohydrates, and minerals, contributes to its nutritional profile and structural integrity.
-Variations in water and dry matter content can be influenced by factors like milk type, coagulation process, pressing techniques, and subsequent drying or preservation methods (Ayanniyi et al., 2021).
-The texture of wagashi is influenced by the balance of water and dry matter, with higher moisture levels resulting in a softer, pliable consistency, and lower moisture levels resulting in a firmer, brittle texture.
-This balance also affects the cheese's susceptibility to microbial spoilage, as higher water activity can promote undesirable microorganism growth (Tchobo et al., 2014).
-Optimising wagashi production methods, guaranteeing product consistency, and satisfying consumer expectations in terms of taste, texture, and preservation all depend on an understanding of the water and dry matter content (Chatziantoniou et al., 2015).
+The high water content promotes the rapid growth of microorganisms by altering their organoleptic characteristics and decreases milk's shelf life.
+Adeyeye (2017) found in wagashi sold in Ibadan (Nigeria) moisture levels ranging from 46.26%±1.41 to 51.24%±1.61.
+According to Dossou et al. (2022), evaluating water and dry matter content is a fundamental aspect of compositional analysis in studying wagashi, a traditional cheese product with deep roots in West African culinary practices.
+Wagashi's distinctive features, shaped by variations in processing methods and regional preferences, highlight the importance of understanding its basic components.
+Water content in cheese affects texture, shelf life, and sensory qualities.
+Dry matter, including proteins, fats, carbohydrates, and minerals, contributes to its nutritional value and structural integrity.
+Variations in water and dry matter levels can be influenced by factors such as milk type, coagulation process, pressing techniques, and subsequent drying or preservation methods (Ayanniyi et al., 2021).
+The texture of wagashi is affected by the balance between water and dry matter, with higher moisture content resulting in a softer, pliable consistency, and lower moisture content producing a firmer, more brittle texture.
+This balance also influences the cheese's susceptibility to microbial spoilage, as higher water activity can promote the growth of undesirable microorganisms (Tchobo et al., 2014).
+Optimizing wagashi production methods, ensuring product consistency, and meeting consumer expectations for taste, texture, and preservation all depend on understanding its water and dry matter content (Chatziantoniou et al., 2015).

 3.2 Sugar content

-Carbohydrates are organic molecules that provide energy for the body and play a structural role in intracellular recognition and cell protection; but also in satiety, blood glucose regulation, insulin and lipid metabolism, colonic function, and the rheological properties of foods (Slavin and Carlson, 2014).
+Carbohydrates are organic molecules that provide energy for the body and play a structural role in intracellular recognition and cell protection, but also in satiety, blood glucose regulation, insulin, and lipid metabolism, colonic function, and the rheological properties of foods (Slavin and Carlson, 2014).

-The percentage carbohydrate content of dairy products in different sampling zones is shown in figure 2.
+The percentage carbohydrate content of dairy products in different sampling zones is shown in Figure 2.
 Kozah municipalities-made artisanal dairy products sugar or carbohydrate content range from 20.45% (lait caillé) to 52.99% (raw milk).
 Milk contains carbohydrates mainly represented by lactose, its most abundant constituent after water.
 Lactose is the only carbohydrate in cow's milk, and is specific to milk.

 Small-scale processing units in Africa use traditional methods to create various milk by-products(pasteurized milk, lait caillé, wagashi, …), resulting in unique nutritional profiles due to factors like milk source (cow, goat, or sheep), processing techniques, and additional ingredients(Tchobo et al., 2014; Ayanniyi et al., 2021).
 The local soft cheese named «wagashi»(Dossou et al., 2022) contains 10.28% of total carbohydrate (Figure 2).
 Our values are very closer than values found by Elkot et al. (2025) in Kareish cheese and Domiati cheese manufactured in Egypt which contain 3.37g/L and 10.36g/L respectively.
 But lower than 28.20% obtained by Seini et al. (2018) in Tchoukou, a traditional soft cheese in Niger.
 The presence and concentration of sugar in Wagashi products are influenced by intrinsic factors, necessitating detailed investigation into carbohydrate composition.
 Traditional food processing techniques in Africa may not always prioritize nutrient content standardization, requiring further investigation to understand its impact on consumer health and dietary considerations (Owuno et al., 2021).
 Examining the sugar content in Wagashi requires a multifaceted approach, considering the inherent lactose presence in milk, potential added sugars during processing, and the impact of fermentation, if applicable.

-Figure 2 Total sugar content in dairy products
+Figure 2: Total sugar content in dairy products